-In her home, Luisa helps by making beds, helping in the kitchen and cleaning.
-She lives with her father and her mother.
+Luisa lives with her father and her mother.
 Her father is sometimes employed and her mother maintains the home.
+Luisa works at home making beds, helping in the kitchen and cleaning.
 There are 3 children in the family.

 As part of Compassion's ministry, Luisa participates in camp.
 She is also in high school where her performance is above average.
 Listening to music is her favorite activity.